 If the sub-accounts span multiple websites:

-There are 3 ways that you can verify and claim these website URLs depending on how you’re managing your MCA and the domains:
+These are the ways that you can verify and claim website URLs depending on how you’re managing your MCA and domains:

-- If the parent account MCA user manages the website URLs for each sub-account, the MCA user can verify and claim each URL in the sub-account settings.
-This could be applicable to multi-brand merchants.
+- If the parent MCA user manages the website URLs for each sub-account, the MCA user can verify and claim each URL in the sub-account settings (for example: multi-brand merchants).

-- If the parent account MCA user does not manage the website URLs for each sub-account, each sub-account can verify and claim their website within their respective Google Search Console accounts and share the verification status with the parent account MCA user in Search Console.
-This may be applicable to agencies that are not a webmasters for their customer’s websites.
-Read more about this process.
+- If the parent MCA user does not manage the website URLs for each sub-account, each sub-account can verify and claim their website within their respective Google Search Console accounts and share the verification status with the parent MCA user in Search Console (for example: agencies that are not web developers for their customers' websites).
+Learn more about this process

-- If a sub-account does not wish to share verification status with the parent account MCA, you can add a website owner as a user of the sub-account.
-The website owner will then be able to verify and claim the URL for that sub-account in the sub-account settings.
-This may be applicable to agencies that manage their customers’ feeds.
+- If a sub-account does not wish to share verification status with the parent MCA, you can add a website owner as a user of the sub-account.
+The website owner will then be able to verify and claim the URL for that sub-account in the sub-account settings (for example, agencies that manage their customers’ feeds).